DanielDelbarre/Respiratory-disease-in-England/Respiratory_disease_England.md

 Data retrieval and initial processing (MySQL)
 =============================================

 I am going to use three datasets, all of which are available from the [UK government's public data repository](https://data.gov.uk).
-The data I will be using is from November 2017 -- the more recently available data.
+The data I will be using is from November 2017 -- the most recently available data.
 The three data sets I will use are as follows:

 -   [List of medical practices in England and Wales](https://data.gov.uk/dataset/england-nhs-connecting-for-health-organisation-data-service-data-files-of-general-medical-practices)
 -   [Number of patients registered at each medical practice, November 2017](https://data.gov.uk/dataset/numbers_of_patients_registered_at_a_gp_practice/resource/75ef591b-a8b9-4c54-af0a-b7730b745a8f)